Case Studies: How Social Media Investigations Have Uncovered Insurance Fraud

 The Findings

-The claimantโs social media accounts were filled with posts showing them at various social events, including concerts, restaurants, and even a hiking trip.
+The claimant’s social media accounts had many posts.
+These posts showed them at different social events.
+They included concerts, restaurants, and a hiking trip.
 Photos and check-ins revealed they were not only mobile but also engaging in physically demanding activities.

 The Outcome